What’s The Best Method For Introducing My Puppy To A Leash And Collar?

 Staying Consistent and Patient

-Consistency is key when it comes to leash and .
+Consistency is key when it comes to leash and collar training.
 Establishing a regular routine will help your puppy understand what is expected of them and reinforce their training.
 Set aside specific times for training sessions and walks to create a structured environment for your puppy.

 Patience is equally important during this process.
 Remember that your puppy is still learning and may make mistakes along the way.
 Stay calm and positive, using encouragement and rewards to motivate your puppy.
-Celebrate each success, no matter how small, and acknowledge the progress they are making.
+Celebrate each success, no matter how , and acknowledge the they are making.

 Additional Tips and Considerations